One in three would prefer to wait for another vaccine

 The provisions of the ordinance currently have a directly noticeable impact on under 65-year-olds, who are in the highest priority level: These include nurses, medical staff in intensive care units, in emergency rooms, emergency services, palliative wards, vaccination centers as well as in oncology and transplant medicine.
 Last weekend there were sobering reports from the area.

 The Saarland Minister of Health Monika Bachmann (CDU) complained that more than half of 200 people who had registered for a vaccination did not show up for a “special vaccination in the medical field” without canceling the appointment.
-Bachmann suggested that this could be related to the poorer effectiveness of the AstraZeneca vaccine.
-That was “not a request concert”, so the Minister frustrated.
+Bachmann suggested that this could be related to the poorer effectiveness of the Astrazeneca vaccine.
+That was “not a request concert,” said the Minister frustrated.

-With this, Bachmann could, unintentionally, have hit the crux of the matter: the vaccine administered is actually not yet a “request concert”, but this could change in the future.
-Ultimately, the delivery volume of BioNTech vaccinations should increase significantly in the second quarter, according to the Federal Ministry of Health, up to 40 million vaccinations could then be possible.
-At the same time, the approval of the Tübingen CureVac vaccine could follow, also an mRNA vaccine that the pharmaceutical giant Bayer wants to start producing.
+With this, Bachmann could, unintentionally, have hit the crux of the matter: the vaccine administered is actually not yet a “request concert”, but this could change in perspective.
+Ultimately, the delivery volume of Biontech vaccinations should increase significantly in the second quarter, according to the Federal Ministry of Health, up to 40 million vaccinations could then be possible.
+At the same time, the Tübingen Curevac vaccine could be approved, also an mRNA vaccine that the pharmaceutical giant Bayer wants to start producing.

 Older people don’t want to wait

-One in three respondents in the Civey survey (5,000 participants, statistical error 2.5 percent) then also answered the question of whether he or she would “stay unvaccinated for a while” in order to wait for vaccines other than AstraZeneca – with those who do If the answer was “rather yes”, this proportion rose to 50 percent.
-Only 30 percent want to wait “no way” or “probably not”.
-This is especially true for the elderly:
+One in three respondents in the Civey survey (5,000 participants, statistical error 2.5 percent) then also answered the question of whether he or she would “remain unvaccinated for a while” in order to wait for vaccines other than Astrazeneca – with those who If the answer was “rather yes”, this proportion rose to 50 percent.
+Only 30 percent want to wait “under no circumstances” or “rather not”.
+This is particularly true of the elderly.

+[Lesen Sie hier einen Kommentar zum Thema: Skepsis gegenüber Corona-Impfstoff – dann gebt doch Astrazeneca für alle frei!]

 Almost half of 50 to 64 year olds say they preferred to wait, compared to only a third of 18 to 29 year olds.
 However, the proportion of those who are indifferent to the question is also greater among the youngest: 31 percent say it does not concern the topic.
-This could reflect the fact that younger people have to wait the longest until a vaccination is offered for them, and they are also least at risk from Covid-19 if they are not previously ill.
+This could be reflected in the fact that younger people have to wait the longest until a vaccination is offered for them, and they are also least at risk from Covid-19, provided they are not previously ill.